jakulley/HoyerHoppesDev/readme.md

 Included modules:

     Scanning Clock Multiplier v2

     Scanning Frequency Division Oscillator

     Phase-Driven Multihit Envelope

     Melody Transformer

 Phase-Driven Multihit Envelope

 ![{D60FBC3D-B95D-4A34-9EB5-A035D62D94B7}](https://github.com/user-attachments/assets/c59d697c-cf23-40d4-ab76-3df02630fc9e)

-The Phase-Driven Multihit Envelope takes either a 0-10v phase signal (basically, a sawtooth wave) or a clock signal, and outputs a series of 1-16 envelopes based on its settings.
+The Phase-Driven Multihit Envelope takes either a 0-10v phase signal (basically, a sawtooth wave) or a clock signal, and outputs a series of 1-16 envelopes.
 It is not an envelope generator in the traditional sense of modulating a gate from a keyboard; instead, it is tempo-driven.
 It might be useful to think of it as a function generator.

 The graphic display: